BlessingRuth/LITA-Customer-Data/README.md

   1. Data loading/Inspection
   2. Delete duplicate data
   3. checked for missing values
   4. check for null values
+  5. After Loading the dataset to our database management, it was previewed, the duplicates were removed using distinct and a view was created to work with the clean data.

   ### Exploratory Data Analysis

   EDA invloved exploring the sales data to answer key questions, such as:

-  - Find Subscription pattern
-  - Identify most popular sunscription
+  - The most popular subscription
-  - Calculate average subscription duration
+  - The average subscription duration
   - Total number of customers from each region
   - Customers who canceled their subscription within 6 months
   - Customers with subscription longer than 12 months